 Scroll down to see our most recent Letter from the Chef!

 Five years ago, Kurt and Diane set out to live the dream of bringing a destination dining experience closer to home; they did this literally by building Elements on their 50-acre homestead!
-We hope that our guests can enjoy a casual yet elegant dinner where the entertainment includes watching the cattle graze in the beautiful rolling hills.
+Relax in our cozy dining room; where the entertainment includes conversation with friends and a view of the Chef preparing your meal.
 Elements Destination Restaurant celebrated its Fifth Year Anniversary in June of 2018; the Elements’ Team is proud to have received a 5 Star rating every year we have been open!

 Open Kitchen Concept